 What To Do If You See Your Chi Going In The Wrong Spot

 If you see your adult chihuahua going potty in the house, make a noise that will startle (but not scare) your dog.
-Get them outside to the potty spot as quick as you can and let them finish going out there.
+Get them outside to the potty spot as quickly as you can and let them finish going out there.
 Once they are all done, offer praise and a treat.

 After this, go inside and clean up using the enzyme cleaner.
 And as always, just make sure you keep a very vigilant eye on your dog so these mistakes can be kept to a minimum.